All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can you take Zepbound without being diabetic?

 Yes.
 Zepbound is specifically FDA-approved for chronic weight management in adults with a BMI of 30 or higher, or 27 or higher with at least one weight-related comorbidity.
-It is not a diabetes medication.
+It isn't a diabetes medication.

 Mounjaro is the diabetes-approved version of the same drug.